 The second thing we ask you to do is to connect with our wedding coordinator (Teresa will tell you who will be the coordinator for your wedding).
 The coordinator will meet with you and go over some of our policies regarding pictures, decorations, music and the ceremony in general.
 We ask that you not make any decisions in these areas until you have visited with our coordinator.

 You will also need to arrange a meeting with the celebrant.
 He looks forward to visiting with each couple so that he can make your wedding ceremony special for you.
+Sometimes a couple asks for a specific celebrant.
+We try to accomodate such requests where possible,

 What is involved in marriage preparation at St. Mary’s?